-Feed of Refreshment [Herbal Restorative/Ingestible; Special]
+Feed of Refreshment

+[Herbal Restorative/Ingestible: Special]

 This feed allows a mount or large animal or magical beast to shake off the effects of hard riding or long periods of enforced activity.
 Any damage (up to 2d8 hit points) induced by forced or extended movement in the previous eight hours is reduced to subdual damage upon consuming this mixture.
-That subdual damage is reduced as per the normal rules.
+That subdual damage is thus reduced as per the normal rules.

-Maxar of Jhoth originally created this feed and set the standard packaging-a tightly packed pound of herbs and oats in a waxed-muslin bundle.
+Maxar of Jhoth originally created this feed and set the standard packaging - a tightly packed pound of herbs and oats in a waxed-muslin bundle.
 The bundle is broken open and crumbled into the feedbag.

-No aura; CL 3rd; Brew Ingestible or Craft Herbal Restorative; DC: 15; Price: 220 gp/1 pound bag (1 meal)
+Caster Level: 3; Prerequisites: Profession: Herbalist, Brew Ingestible or Craft Herbal Restorative; DC: 15; Market Price: 220 gp/1 pound bag (1 meal); Cost to Create: 540 gp/5 pounds.